seefor/awesome-infoblox/README.md

 ---
+### BloxOne Platform
+* [B1 Platform Automation Demo](https://github.com/ccmarris/bloxone_automation_tools) - This script is designed to provide a standard, simple way to demonstrate the power of automation with the Bloxone DDI and TD platform and create a set of demo data for demonstration of the GUI as well as to quickly provision a BloxOne Threat Defense customer with policies configured acoording to Infoblox Best Practices (Author: Chris Marrison)

 ### BloxOne Threat Defense
 * [Feed to CSP](https://github.com/njeanselme/feed-to-csp) - About
 BloxOne Threat Defense integration with Fortinet and Palo Alto domain names and IPs brings an even wider IOC coverage by threat intelligence unification.
 Fortinet IOCs are enforced at DNS level globally on all DNS even for roaming users who have not established their VPN (Author: Nicolas Jeanselme)